nanomq/nanomq/README.md

   -E, --cert                 Path to a file containing the user certificate --key                      Path to the file containing the user's private PEM-encoded key --keypass                  String containing the user's password.
-Only used if the private keyfile is password-protected --verify                   Set disable verify peer certificate (default: true) --fail                     Server won't fail if the client does not have a certificate to send (default: true)
+Only used if the private keyfile is password-protected --verify                   Set verify peer certificate (default: false) --fail                     Server will fail if the client does not have a certificate to send (default: false)

 ```